 Raising goats is a no-frills proposition.
-It can also be a lot of fun and it is absolutely a lot of work.
-You need to worry about clean water, feed, a pen, and last but not least, shelter – especially for winter.
+It can also be a lot of fun, and it is absolutely a lot of work.
+You must worry about clean water, feed, a pen, and last but not least, shelter – especially for winter.
 Luckily, building your own DIY goat shelter from a plan is pretty simple, and it doesn’t require too much of an investment.

-Tips for Building the Best Goat Shelter
+- Tips For Building a DIY Goat Shelter

-Goat Shelter Plans
+10+ DIY Goat Shelter Plans and Design Ideas

 There is really no bad idea when it comes to building a simple goat shelter.
 As long as your goats’ house has a roof and maybe one wall, they love it.

 From personal experience, goats will use anything to get under cover in their pens.

 I have a couple of goat shelters built of wood pallets, leftover building materials, t-posts, and corrugated roofing panels that someone was going to toss, and they’ve been a massive hit with the herd.

 However, they like dog houses, dog igloos, pole barns, traditional barns, shelters built with pallet boards and cattle panels, and just about anything they can fit inside.
 You do not need to think about aesthetics.

 Anything with a roof and a bit of room can be a perfect home for your herd.